First in first out, first in last out, easily solve the problem of industrial storage and logistics

 The FIFO inventory management method is the most efficient way to ensure inventory turnover in an industrial shelf system in a warehouse.

-The FIFO method ensures that the first unit cargo placed in the storage system will be the first cargo to be unloaded and shipped to its final destination.
+The FIFO method ensures that the first unit of cargo placed in the storage system will be the first cargo to be unloaded and shipped to its final destination.

 This ensures that stored perishable products and food items spend as little time as possible in the warehouse and reach the point of sale on the appropriate date.